Moldia/ISS_deconvolution/README.md

-# ISS_deconvolution
-Our internal tests suggest that it is often beneficial to apply denoising/deconvolution methods to sharpen the images of the rolling circle products, before proceeding to decoding.
+In the `ISS_deconvolution` module, we apply denoising/deconvolution methods to sharpen the images of the rolling circle products, before proceeding to decoding.
 This is especially advantageous in case of low magnification imaging and/or in signal-crowded tissues, because deconvolution helps separating nearby dots and their respective signals.
-In case of dense data, it is common to decode 2x or 3x the number of spots compared to non-deconvolved data, and to experience a sharp increase in the decoding quality metrics.

-We wrote some code to smoothly run the Flowdec library  for tensorflow-accelerated image deconvolution.
-The Flowdec library has decent quality documentation, and we suggest you refer to it for advanced tweaking and options.
-The package is not currently maintained, and some people have experienced difficulties with it, especially related to how the tiff metadata are handled.
-We introduced some code to rebuild the tiff metadata, which seems to have fixed the bug, at least for us.
-In case of difficulties or weird errors, please get in touch with us and we'll do our best to help.
+Deconvolution is implemented with the `flowdec` library ([https://github.com/hammerlab/flowdec]()) for tensorflow-accelerated image deconvolution.
+The library has decent quality documentation, and we suggest you refer to it for advanced tweaking and options.
+Nevertheless, the library is not currently maintained.

+Our plan is, in the long run, to move away from `flowdec`  and use something else, but we haven't made up our mind about this yet.

+Installation: You can download installation.sh and just execute it.
+This will install the following modules:

+`ISS_preprocessing`

+`ISS_decoding`

+`ISS_postprocessing`

+`ISS_deconvolution`

+`ISS_CARE`

+`ISS_RNA_probedesign`

+Please refer to the respective `readme.md` files for further instructions.